pmunts/avr-mcu/toolchain/README.txt

    Windows releases are virtually identical in every respect.
 (This is the reason I created my own toolchain: I routinely flip back and forth among Linux, OpenBSD, and Windows development environments.)

-   I build my Linux releases on a Scientific Linux 6 machine.

    I use the [2]Atmel AVRISP mkII and [3]avrdude for in system programming.
 Since avrdude is rather OS dependent, and native binaries